Hagonoy, Bulacan: Palaisdaan Festival/Desposorio Festival

 On July 24, 2015 the municipality formally introduce the Palaisdaan Festival (or Pangisdaan Festival) nationwide through the morning show Umagang Kay Ganda of ABS-CBN Channel 2.
 Aside from showcasing the main livelihood of the town, the festival also offers a variety of cultural and religious events which the town of Hagonoy is known for.
 It is a month-long celebration in honor of the town's patroness, Saint Anne, and the founding anniversary of Hagonoy as a pueblo way back 1581.
 The celebration usually starts when the image of St. Anne visits places around Hagonoy or even outside the town.
 The processional image is then brought back to the shrine to formally open the festivity for the 9-days novena, followed by the fluvial parade or pagoda in the river systems of Hagonoy.
 Indak-kalye or street dancing is also one of the highlights of the festival, where the traditional Desposorio is danced to the tune of Lerion hymn.
 Other activities before the fiesta include entertainment and cultural programs, games or laro ng lahi, religious activities like baptism and confirmation.
 The Visperas Mayores or the day before the fiesta is also a highlight, this is when the battle of marching bands happens.

 On September 15, 2019, Iba National High School Dance Troupe, one of the pioneering school folk dancing group in Hagonoy, together with Liping Hagonoeño and with the help of Hiyas ng Hagonoy, featured the Palaisdaan Festival in the province-wide Singkaban Festival.
 They won 2nd place and Best in Costume award.

 Social services

 Protective services

 Hagonoy is generally a peaceful community.
-Peace and order is being maintained by the Philippine National Police – Hagonoy Station manned by 29 PNP personnel.
+Peace and order is being maintained by the Philippine National Police – Hagonoy Station staffed by 29 PNP personnel.
 The Hagonoy PNP is equipped by 24 long firearms and 17 short firearms, with 2 patrol cars and 4 motorcycles as service vehicles.

 In 2009, there were 113 reported crime incidence in the municipality.
 The crime solution efficiency rate is registered at 97.26%.